Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 |where Description == "Recorded Future - IP - Actively Communicating C&C Server" and AdditionalInformation contains "Cobalt Strike"
 | take 10
 ```

+## URL entities in RecordedFuture-IOC_Enrichment
+If http or https is missing from URL entities a 404 will be returned from Recorded Future api endpoint.
+Its possible to modify the logic app and add missing https:// but

 ### Report isses/errors